 Today, we’ll take a closer look at the “Chase Freedom credit card,” which is probably the card issuer’s most popular credit card at the moment.

 First and foremost, Chase Freedom is a cash back credit card with no annual fee, which is its biggest draw.
 And my favorite combination for a credit card, assuming the rewards are lucrative enough.

 Chase Freedom 1% Cash Back

 You earn 1% cash back on all purchases (1 point per $1 spent) with no minimum annual spend and no maximum to how many points you can earn.
-Oh, and points never expire.
+Oh, and the points never expire.